Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "Well, antagonizing the males about Daar is *maybe* not the way to go."

 "Prob’ly not.
-But I’m here ‘cuz on the whole males are less…*complicated* than my sisters.
-Don’t pry into stuff, don’t ask dumb questions about when I’m going to have *this* seen to…" she waved a paw vaguely at her face. "...Or some other scars I might have."
+But I’m here ‘cuz on the whole males are less...*complicated* than my sisters.
+Don’t pry into stuff, don’t ask dumb questions about when I’m going to have *this* seen to..." she waved a paw vaguely at her face. "...Or some other scars I might have."

 She didn’t say more.
 Uku didn’t ask more.
 She just nodded her understanding, and stepped aside.
 "I should go clean up before breakfast," she decided.